CopernicaMarketingSoftware/Documentation/Mailerq/4.0/message-store-options.md

 # Message store options

-To reduce the load on the message queues in RabbitMQ, MailerQ can be set up an to use an external message store.
+To reduce the load on the message queues in RabbitMQ, MailerQ can be set up to use an external message store.
 If you do this, only the email meta data (like the recipient, the envelope address, et cetera) has to be stored in the JSON object that is published to RabbitMQ, while the full MIME data can be stored in the message store.